Signal-K/manuscript/07 Personal/Daily goals.md

 *Star Sailors*:
 ~~1.
 Feedback, maybe some meetings~~
 2. Come up with a better order of operations for the automaton upgrade interface ~~3.
-Write some text for each mission/stage [[Voidpet onbording experience|Voidpet onbording experience]], restructure the missions so maybe there's multiple actions~~
+Write some text for each mission/stage [[Voidpet onbording experience]], restructure the missions so maybe there's multiple actions~~
 ~~4.
 Create v0.dev designs for the missions,~~ modals, buttons, first draw the designs in the notebook.
 5. Finish spaceship & launchpad blocks, update modals to include rate limiter/discriminator when attempting to engage transport
 ~~6.
 Get working API for the lightkurve generator~~